 |The Last Supper|

 Leonardo worked for Ludovico Sforza, the Duke of Milan for nearly 18 years.
 Ludovico Sforza commissioned this work in 1495.
 Leonardo finished it in 1498.
-This work was a part of the renovation of the Santa Maria della Grazie church.
+This work was a part of the renovation of the Santa Maria Della Grazie church.
 This painting was a visual expression of the last supper of Jesus Christ described in the Gospel of John, 13:21.
 Leonardo depicted the situation when Jesus announced that one of the Twelve Disciples would betray him.

 Instead of applying the regular painting method, Leonardo applied the dry plaster method to make the painting a more varied palette.
 But the plaster wasn’t so durable.
-So the painting had a lot of restoration attempt during 1500s.
+So the painting had a lot of restoration attempt during the 1500s.
 Even during the deterioration of the painting, some monk thought that it has no value anymore and they allowed to make a doorway at the middle of the painting destroying Jesus’s feet and some part of the table.

 After a long process of destruction and restoration, this painting is still standing with its significant, wonderful and creative characteristics.
 And The Last Supper is still one of the most famous masterpieces of Leonardo Da Vinci.